ChiragVaghela10/digit_recognition/README.md

 leads to better classification.
 - As K increases, accuracy gradually declines.
 This could be due to the inclusion of more distant neighbors, which introduces noise and misclassification.
 After K=10, accuracy stabilizes but then starts declining more sharply.
 We can observe from the plot obtained after performing PCA to reduce 240 dimentional image samples to 2D samples.
+This provides way to visualize how image samples cluster in data space.
 - Based on the graph, K=3 or K=5 seem to be the best choices.
 A too-small K (e.g., K=1) might lead to overfitting, while a too-large K reduces accuracy due to class overlap.